AnnaRyb/markdownrepo/README.md

 ### **__Step 2.
 Investigate open issues__**.
 >By clicking on the **Problems** icon, you are transferred to the error details screen.
 It can be figured out what items are affected (for example, the drill-down functionality, and the impact area, such as main page).
 It also offers:
-* error status table within three main categories:
+* error status table within three main categories.
+Here, it states clearly the issue is within Application.

 | Items        |      Affected | Recovered| Monitored|
 |------------  |:-------------:|:--------:|:--------:|